-It is recognized that there will be cases where Members, due to the nature of their appointment or other exceptional arrangements, will not conform to the workload distributions indicated in Article 24.6 a-d.
-Such special cases include, but are not limited to, Directors in research centres at the University and holders of Canada Research Chairs or other research grants that buy out a Member's time.
-The Member will retain special case status for as long as he occupies the relevant role.
+It is recognized that there will be cases where Faculty Members, due to the nature of their appointment or other exceptional arrangements, will not conform to the workload distributions indicated in Article 28.6 (a-d).
+Such special cases include, but are not limited to, Directors in research centres at the University and holders of Canada Research Chairs or other research grants that buy out a Member's time, or Faculty Members in a School taking a Research and Scholarship Activity Leave during the fiscal year.
+The Faculty Member will retain special case status for as long as they occupy the relevant role or appointment.

-Where Members who qualify as special cases are located in a School, they will neither be included nor be counted when consideration is given to the restrictions on the allocation of the research and scholarship distribution indicated in Article 24.7.a.iv, or the restrictions in the use of banked teaching overload workload units indicated in Article 24.8 b-d.
-Special cases are considered a neutral factor in such calculations, and thereby will not reduce the number of Members able to take the research and scholarship distribution or use banked teaching overload workload units.
+Where Members who qualify as special cases are located in a School, they will neither be included nor be counted when consideration is given to the workload allocations set out in Article 28.7.a.ii, or the restrictions in the use of banked teaching overload workload units indicated in Article 28.8 (b-d).
+Special cases are considered a neutral factor in such calculations, and thereby will not reduce the number of Faculty Members in a School able to take the research and scholarship distribution or the teaching distribution or use banked teaching overload workload units.

-Special case status requires the Dean's approval, and will be noted in the Member's Performance and Development Planning Form (PDP).
+Special case status requires the Dean's approval and will be noted in the Faculty Member's Performance and Development Planning Form (PDP).

-24.7 Steps Involved in the Faculty Workload Planning Process
+28.7 Steps Involved in the Faculty Workload Planning Process